benjaminsnorris/bennorris.com/_drafts/xanax-dr-pepper.md

 ## Wrap up

 Last week was one of the roughest I’ve had in a long time.
 I’m hoping that things are heading back up.
 And I hope things are going well for you.
 Here’s to a better week for both of us.

+[^1]: I thought I would try splitting up each section into its own post and then link to them for the weekly update.
+If you have thoughts on the change, I would love to [hear from you](mailto:info@bennorris.com?subject=Thoughts%20about%20the%20new%20format).